Chibogs/Time-Based-Music-Recommendation-Model/README.md

 # Time-Based Music Recommendation Model

-A dynamic music recommendation system that suggests curated playlists based on the time of day and the user's listening habits using Spotify's Web API.
+A dynamic music recommendation system that suggests curated playlists based on the time of day and the user's listening habits using K-means clustering and Spotify's Web API.

 **IMPORTANT API NOTICE**
 - As of now, Spotify's Web API has disabled access to audio features (e.g., danceability, energy, valence).